 Coral snakes are highly venomous snakes.
 In fact, herpetologists regard them as the most venomous snakes in the United States.
 Fortunately, they almost never bite.

-A coral snake’s venom is a neurotoxin and is the second strongest of any snake.
+A coral snake’s venom is a neurotoxin and the second strongest snake.
 The experts consider coral snakes to be less dangerous than rattlesnakes, though.
 Their smaller mouths and short fangs produce less venom.
 Thus, they have a less effective venom delivery system.

 People should take coral snake bites seriously, though.
 Before we had antivenom, the death rate after coral snake envenomation was around 10%.
 See